SushiLab/mVIRs/README.md

 # Usage

-The `mVIRs` toolkit includes 2 functions, `oprs` and `index`.
+The `mVIRs` toolkit includes 3 functions, `oprs`, `index` and `test`.
 The `index` commands takes a reference file as input and builds the index that is needed for the execution of the `oprs` command.
 The `oprs` command aligns paired-end reads against the reference database to detect so called outward orientated paired-end reads (OPRs) and uses soft-clipped alignments (clipped reads) to extract regions from the database that are potential prophages.
+The test function executes `mVIRs` on a test dataset that is downloaded as part of this function.

 ## INDEX